 "There is no pit so deep that God isn’t deeper still."

-I got a Christmas postcard from her that year, and that is precisely what it said.
+I got a Christmas postcard from Monique later that year and that is precisely what it said.
 In fact, that is all it said.
 I do wish I still had that sweet reminder from Monique; I never heard from her again yet I prayed for her son.
 I last looked at that card after we lost a baby.
-But I haven't seen it since the 2010 Nashville flood took our home and we lost every earthly thing we owned.
+And I haven't seen it since the 2010 Nashville flood took our home and we lost every earthly thing we owned.
 Oh yeah, a ton of stuff.
 All pelf.
 Not ours anyway.
 Neither was the child.
+I kinda miss having that postcard, but clearly the sentiment has stayed with me.
+Until glory you and I may never truly understand the whys of loss or illness, but ...

 I did eat that day in Amsterdam.
 I have no idea what persuaded someone on the returning train from Haarlem to buy me lunch, but it happened. #yeahiknowitwasgod I got on the plane back to the states alone, but with my belly and my heart full.